coderhs/validate_mx_record/README.md

-Validates Website
+Validates MX Records of Emails
 =========

-A Validator to Check if the email submited by user has a valid mx server
+A active record validator to Check if the email submited by user has a valid mx record assosiated with it.

 ToDo
 --------------